cewing/codefellows_f2_python/source/session08.rst

         def substitute(a_function):
             def new_function(*args, **kwargs):
-                return "I'm not that other function"
+                return u"I'm not that other function"
             return new_function

 A Definition